michanto/cdk-orchestration/API.md

 TransformBase is the base class for L2 transforms.

+L2 transforms exist to make it possible to apply Transforms directly to L2 and L3 constructs, without having to navigate to the underlying L1 construct.

 TransformBase creates an L1 shim CfnTransform that calls the _apply function of the L2 TransformBase that created it.

 TransformBase.getShimParent determines where to put the L1 shim in the construct tree.
 There are three possibilites: